dailab/libsml/README.md

 It can be utilized to communicate to FNN specified Smart Meters or Smart Meter components (EDL/MUC).

 ### Usage
-Compile with
+An expample how to use libSML is in the examples directory.

+#### Dependencies
+Ubuntu

+	apt-get install uuid-dev uuid-runtime

+#### Compilation

 	make

 The resulting binaries are located in sml/lib

-An expample how to use libSML is in the examples directory.

 ### License
 Copyright 2011 Juri Glass, Mathias Runge, Nadim El Sayed - DAI-Labor, TU-Berlin